-STEP 4: Insert the recessed holes bottom of log 5 onto the pins on log 2 and 4.
-Insert the recessed holes bottom of log 6 onto the pins on log 1 and 3.
+STEP 2: Insert the recessed hole on the bottom of log 5 onto pin on log 1, with the other end placed on log 3.
+Install the log 6 onto the log 1 and 2.
+Insert the recessed holes on the bottom of log 7 onto pins on log 1, with the other end placed on log 3.

-Figure 13-Installing Log Set
+Figure 13 - Installing Log Set

-IMPORTANT: Make sure log does not cover any burner ports (see Figure 13).
-It is very important.
-To install the logs exactly as instructed.
+IMPORTANT: Make sure log does not cover any burner ports (see Figure13).
+It is very important to install the logs exactly as instructed.
 Do not modify logs.
-Only use logs supplied wall heater.
+Use only logs supplied with heater.